Sponsored by Allianz Travel

 Leavenworth was once a thriving logging village.
-When that took a turn for the worst, instead of letting it die, the community decided to turn use its beautiful setting to turn it into mini-Bavaria.
+When that took a turn for the worst, instead of letting it die, the community decided to turn to use its beautiful setting to turn it into mini-Bavaria.

 It’s now one of the most popular tourist destinations in Washington, especially for nearby Seattleites.
-(Seattle is only 117 miles west of Leavenworth.)
+(Seattle is only 117 miles west of Leavenworth)

-In the town, you’ll find Bavarian style architecture that houses restaurants, bars, breweries, cideries and local retail stores.
+In the town, you’ll find Bavarian-style architecture that houses restaurants, bars, breweries, cideries, and local retail stores.

 The center of community life – back when it was a thriving cotton industry town, and now, that it has been lovingly restored – is the Gruene dance hall.

 Since 1878, Gruene Hall has been putting on live music and dance gatherings.
-Legends such as George Strait, Hal Ketchum, Willie Nelson and Lyle Lovett have played and even current superstars like Maren Morris.
+Legends such as George Strait, Hal Ketchum, Willie Nelson, and Lyle Lovett have played, and even current superstars like Maren Morris.

 There is nothing fancy about this place, which is what makes it one of the coolest places in the US to visit.
 Bring your copyboy hat and boots, let your hair down, mingle with the locals, and have fun.

 You can sit down and listen, dance up the back, or even hang outside in the beer garden.
 Kids will love the space to play cornhole or climb some trees.

 While in Gruene, be sure to explore more of the Texas Hill Country including: